New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: TWO-POINT FUNCTIONS OF THE INTERNAL DEGREES OF FREEDOM FOR A MOVING DETECTOR

-The numerical plots for $\langle Q(\eta)^{2}\rangle_{v}$ and $\langle \dot{Q}(\eta)^{2}\rangle_{v}$ are shown in Figure~\ref{VD} and Figure~\ref{VD_PB}.
-The values for the two-point functions $\langle Q(\eta)^{2}\rangle_{v}$ and $\langle \dot{Q}(\eta)^{2}\rangle_{v}$ have the same trend.
-At first, the values increase slowly with ripples on the curve, and then reaches a saturated value.
-This is different from the UAD case, for example in Figure~\ref{A_m}, the amplitude of the ripples gradually becomes small.
+The numerical plots for $\langle Q(\eta)^{2}\rangle_{v}$ and $\langle \dot{Q}(\eta)^{2}\rangle_{v}$ are shown in Fig. ~\ref{VD} and ~\ref{VD_PB}.
+The values for the two-point functions $\langle Q(\eta)^{2}\rangle_{v}$ and $\langle \dot{Q}(\eta)^{2}\rangle_{v}$ follow the same trend.
+The value first increase slowly with ripples on the curve, and then reache a saturated value.
+This differs from the UAD case; for example, in Fig. ~\ref{A_m}, the amplitude of the ripples gradually becomes small.
 For the UAD case, the early amplitude is larger than the later amplitudes.
-Note that the value for the two-point correlation functions of UAD changes just a little comparing to the inertial detector , the curve for UAD is quite flat.
+Note that the value for the two-point correlation functions of UAD changes only slightly relative to the inertial detector .
+The curve for UAD is quite flat.
 The magnitude of $\langle Q(\eta)^{2}\rangle_{v}$ for the inertial detector has an obvious change from the beginning to the end.
 Besides, the ripples on the inertial detector curve of the two-point function $\langle Q(\eta)^{2}\rangle_{v}$ has the same oscillating amplitude on the ripples until it reaches the saturated value.
-The effect about acceleration is clear in the early time region if we compare the UAD detector curve with the inertial detector curve.
+The effect of acceleration is clear in the early-time region if we compare the UAD detector curve to the inertial detector curve.